mohamedelgendyx/Nursery-System-API/README.md

 ## Project Description:

-- The Nursery System REST API is backend API built with Node.js, Express.js, Mongoose, MongoDB, Multer, Bcrypt, and JWT.
+- The Nursery System REST API is a backend API built with Node.js, Express.js, Mongoose, MongoDB, Multer, Bcrypt, and JWT.
 This API provides a secure and scalable solution for managing a nursery system.

-- It uses `Mongoose` for object modeling, allowing for easy integration with other databases.
+- It uses `Mongoose` for object modeling, allowing easy integration with other databases.

-- Avatars of teachers can be uploaded using `Multer`, and stored in` MongoDB`.
+- Avatars of teachers can be uploaded using `Multer`, and stored in `MongoDB`.

 ## Installation
 To get started with the Nursery System REST API, follow these steps: